So you’ve had an ending. Now you are in the midst of a quagmire of emotions. Know this: Mistakes are experiences. What did you learn about you?

-This mistake is not worthy of you shaming you.
-Of you believing some lies about you.
+This mistake you are just now walking through is not worthy of you shaming you.
+Or of you believing some lies about you.
 It is an experience.
 What did you learn about you?

 Sometimes we have people in our lives who also like to use our mistakes to shame us.
 Keep your boundaries with these people.
 They are probably toxic.
 Sometimes you are stuck with them in your life.
 You can still have boundaries with them so that their shame of you does not have to be a truth you tell yourself.
 It is not a truth.
 This mistake is an experience.